This accessibility statement applies to the Cardiff and Vale University Health Board’s website: https://cauhb.nhs.wales.

 We know some parts of this website are not fully accessible:

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact the communications team in the first instance and we will pass your request onto the relevant team.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact the communications team at news@wales.nhs.uk in the first instance and we will pass your request onto the relevant team.

 We will consider your request and get back to you in the shortest possible time frame.